Matthew A. Axtell

-Matthew A. Axtell is a lawyer and historian studying the interplay between property law, disruptive economic innovation, democratic politics, and the subversion of legal form in the American past.
+Matthew A. Axtell is a lawyer and historian studying the interplay between property law, disruptive economic innovation, democratic politics, and the creative use, transformation, and re-appropriation of legal form in the American past.
 He is serving as a Judicial Fellow at the Supreme Court of the United States during the 2014-2015 academic year.

 Matt is a graduate of the University of California at Berkeley (B.A., History, Highest Honors) and the University of Virginia School of Law (J.D., Traynor Prize for Best Writing by Law Graduate), and the recipient of research fellowship and grant support from the Harvard Business School, the Institute for New Economic Thinking, the Smithsonian Institution, the Kentucky Historical Society, the Filson Historical Society, and Indiana University-Bloomington.